EXPLAINER-Shot in the dark: Early COVID-19 vaccine efficacy explained

 The jump to mass vaccinations, however, presents new hurdles, in particular for an mRNA vaccine like Pfizer and BioNTech's that must be stored and shipped at minus 70 degrees Celsius (-94°F).

-Moreover, the Pfizer-BioNTech vaccine requires two doses, ideally 21 days apart.
+The three vaccines so far require two doses.
+In the Pfizer-BioNTech case, it's ideally 21 days apart and Moderna 28 days.
 If people do not stick to the timetable, it may affect the vaccine's efficacy.

 Protection against the mumps, for instance, drops from nearly 90% to 78%, if people don't get a follow-up shot.